Parameter Configuration

 Playlist

-The url parameter supports two ways to provide a playlist:
+The url parameter supports two ways to pass a playlist:

-The playlist JSON must conform to the ZWMAP playlist type (zwp_type: "playlist"), supporting grouped structures and associated resources for each video item.
+The playlist JSON must conform to the playlist type of the ZWMAP protocol (zwp_type: "playlist"), supporting group structures and associated resources for each video item.

 ZWMAP Playlist JSON Example: